SadBIOS/Arduino-Vscodium/README.md

 ---

 ### Warnings ⛑️
-*This tool might be useful and fun but if you plan to use this in anything remotely important be prepared to loose your job, family and sanity.
+*This tool might be useful and fun but if you plan to use this for anything remotely important be prepared to loose your job, family and sanity.
 Ciao* 🙃